bowman2001/perplexdoc/content/doc/intro/layout/index.md

 : are set directly in the _Markdown_ text files.
 Every file starts with a _YAML_ front-matter block, which is enclosed by three dashes `---`.
 {.dl-loose}

-Despite its successfull efforts to make data-formatting as simple as possible, _YAML_ still needs to adhere to strict rules.
+Despite its successful efforts to make data-formatting as simple as possible, _YAML_ still needs to adhere to strict rules.
 This may be frustrating for beginners. _Perplex_ provides skeleton templates via _Hugo’s_ [`new` command][new].
 It generates files with a working front-matter block for every type of content.
 They are filled with some reasonable auto-generated data and placeholders.
 The front-matter blocks for this documentation contain usually around 15 entries, and you probably have to change or add only a few of them in the beginning.

-## In Case of Problems with _Perplex_
+## In Case of Problems

 There are **two repositories** for _Perplex_.
-One for the theme itself
+One for the [theme][theme] itself and one for the [documentation][doc].
+The documentation ships with a copy of the theme, but all work on the theme happens only in its repository.

 ### Bugs or missing features in the theme

-Please have a look first at the existing [issues][issue] for this theme.
-And please create a new one, if it’s not already there.
+Please have a look first at the already existing [issues][issue] for this theme.
+Please create a new one, if it’s not already there.

 ### Errors in the content of this documentation

-Feel free to correct  and generate a pull request for the

 [^1]: The concept for the baseline has been inspired by [Plumber][plumber].
 Despite precise calculations is the vertical alignment sometimes a little of, noticeably on screens with a lower pixel density—usually desktop screens.
 All browser engines seem to face an inevitable trade-off between the quality of the font rendering and the precision of the line height.